mfinestone/documents/docs/English/token.md

 0xEF68e7C694F40c8202821eDF525dE3782458639f (LRC-contract)	|	117,776	|
 SUB-TOTAL	|	20,117,776	|

-Additionally, several institute addresses collectively hold about 118,626,980 LRC that are not suppose to circulate within a year.
+Additionally, several institute addresses collectively hold about 118,626,980 LRC that are not suppose to circulate within a year but this is not enforced by any contracts.
 We cannot list these addresses.

 We also have two incentive plan addresses.
 The first one is the mid-term plan whose LRC may be unlock in about a year; the second address is for the long-term plan whose LRC won't be unlocked until 18 months later.